khaled196/project-1-report/paper.md

 The following tasks were accomplished as part of the BioHackathon:

 \begin{enumerate}
-\item represent datasets, and their related metadata
+\item Represent datasets and their related metadata
-\item represent family and pedigree information, to support clinical knowledge
+\item Represent family and pedigree information to support clinical knowledge
 \item Make the provenance model more rich and descriptive
 \end{enumerate}